Responsible Administrator(s):

 Definitions

-Any outside activity or interest that may, or may appear to, adversely affect, compromise, or be incompatible with the obligations of an employee in the institution.
-Conflict of interest encompasses any situation in which an employee of the university uses, or is in a position to use, his or her influence and authority within the university to advance his or her own personal or financial interest, or the personal or financial interests of individuals in the employee's household; persons to whom the employee is related by blood, adoption or marriage within the third degree of consanguinity; or persons with whom the employee has substantial and continuing outside business relationships.
-The bias of such conflicts could conceivably inappropriately affect the goals of research, instructional or administrative programs.
-The education of students, the methods of analysis and interpretation of research data, the hiring of staff, procurement of materials, and other administrative tasks at the University must be free of undue influence of outside interests.
-For the purposes of reporting COIs to federal funding agencies, the federal definition(s) supersedes the above definition and will be used to determine which COIs must be reported.
+Any outside activity or interest that may or may appear to, adversely affect, compromise, or be incompatible with the obligations of an employee at UNLV.
+COI encompasses any situation in which an employee of the University uses, or is in a position to use, one’s influence and authority within the University to advance one’s personal or financial interest, or the personal or financial interest of an individual in the employee’s household; person to whom the employee is related by blood, adoption or marriage within the third degree of consanguinity; or person with whom the employee has a substantial and continuing outside business relationship.
+The bias of such conflicts could conceivably inappropriately affect the goals of research, instructional, or administrative programs.
+The education of students, the methods of analyses and interpretation of research data, hiring of staff, procurement of materials, and other administrative tasks at the University must be free of undue influence of outside interests.
+For the purpose of reporting a COI to federal funding agencies, the federal definition(s) supersede the above definition and will be used to determine which conflicts of interest must be reported.